GDPguy/Sentry-TF2-Monitor/README.md

   - Verify TF2 is running with the launch options above.
   - Verify your **RCON password** matches in both your TF2 launch options and Sentry.
   - Verify your **RCON port** matches (default `27015`) in both your TF2 launch options and Sentry.
-  - If the port is in use by another app, change it in Sentry and add `-port <newport>` to TF2 launch options.